Mont Granier via the West Chimney

 Ascend the piste, using the zig-zags where possible.
 It isn't the most pleasant of ground, but the wealth of insects and butterflies is adequate compensation for any discomfort .
 At the top, turn left past the ski lift to a cabin (1220 m), reached after about 25 minutes.
 The path continues behind the cabin, and rises steeply through the woods for another 25 minutes, before emerging on a steep alp.
 There is a narrow line of scree rising towards a gully in the cliffs above, and a path of sorts runs up alongside it.
 We ascend this to reach the gully after yet another 25 minutes.
 This has an impenetrable wall at the back, but the route now starts to become more interesting.
 Enter the gully, and towards the back scramble up to a sangle which swings south, ascending a couple of rock bands (Difficulty 2) en route.
 Finally, the path enters a chimney which is climbed to a ledge.
 A short wall then needs to be climbed (also Difficulty 2), which leads to a very attractive sangle path that heads back to the north.
 This rapidly rises to the ridge (reached some 30 minutes after entering the gully) where we are immediately overwhelmed by the view into the Isère valley, and across to Mont Blanc.

-Here we turn right to traverse 650 m of splendid crest with outstanding views in all directions, towards the rather uninspiring summit which is reached in well under three hours from the car.
+Here we turn left to traverse 650 m of splendid crest with outstanding views in all directions, towards the rather uninspiring summit which is reached in well under three hours from the car.
 It is capped by a small cairn.

 Although the views are stupendous, it is well worth continuing for a further 300 metres to the Cross of Granier.
 This is situated dramatically on the edge of a buttress right at the corner of the northern cliffs.
 Behind, you can see all the way down the Vallée d'Entremont to Chamechaude; ahead may be seen the town of Chambéry spread out, and the Lac du Bourget; and to the east the Alps disappear into the distance.
 On a clear day, the Mont Blanc range looks close enough to touch.